hychn/hychn.github.io/md/gradschool/Application.md

       that plays the best available arm at each round provides an approximation guarantee.
   * Leen-Kiat Soh
     * [Scalable Decision-Theoretic Planning in Open and Typed Multiagent Systems](https://ojs.aaai.org/index.php/AAAI/article/download/6200/6056)
-      * Theoretical analyses establish the number of agents to model in order to achieve acceptable worst case bounds on extrapolation error, as well as regret bounds on the agent’s utility from modeling only some neighbors.
+      * Theoretical analyses establish the number of agents to model in order to achieve acceptable worst case bounds on extrapolation error, as well as regret bounds on the agents utility from modeling only some neighbors.
   * https://cse.unl.edu/~qyao/#opportunity

 * [Washington University in St. Louis](https://gradadmit.wustl.edu/apply/?sr=4503835c-76a0-44d8-b086-00f19e2bb810)